jrwashburn/mina-pool-payout/README.md

 `npm run payout -- -m=0 -x=1000`

-After verifying the results and confirming you are ready to payout, but adding the -h parameter with the hash provided by the output above, as long as the caluclations are the same, the payments will be signed and sent.
+After verifying the results and confirming you are ready to payout, but adding the -h parameter with the hash provided by the output above, as long as the calculations are the same, the payments will be signed and sent.

 `npm run payout -- -m=0 -x=1000 -h=84cd21b7b566dc1c84cf06039462e013851df483ad61c229d1830285934dcae2`